 Summer can be hard on clothes due to all the time spent outside.
 If you have children, they may have outgrown some of their summer gear already, or will in the next couple months.
 Consider donating or selling items in decent condition to get them out of your house.
 Pieces like swimsuits, t-shirts, sandals and shorts might be taking up space in your closet.
 If you can’t see them either fitting or being enjoyed next year, purge now.

 Organize items that are no longer needed

 I keep a basket in my laundry room year round where I toss no longer needed items.
+Place some empty garbage bags on the bottom of the basket so everything is ready.
 It saves time with my kids since when we try something on and it doesn’t fit anymore, it goes straight into the basket.
 The items then stay clean and folded instead of being shoved into the back of a drawer and forgotten about.
 Once the basket is full, I either bag everything up and donate it, or put it in another pile for the future Poshmark account I plan on setting up soon.

 It’s useful to keep clear plastic bins ready to swap clothes in and out.
 The seasonal closet swap does not become so overwhelming later on down the road.
 These bins can then go into a basement or attic.
 If you live in an apartment or space is at a premium, you could use vacuum storage bags which hold a lot of items.
 The air is sucked out and then the bag can be slid under a bed or on a high shelf in a closet.
 There are also smaller bags available that are ideal for travel.